Aliases for NDUFB9 Gene

 GeneCards Summary for NDUFB9 Gene

 NDUFB9 (NADH:Ubiquinone Oxidoreductase Subunit B9) is a Protein Coding gene.
-Diseases associated with NDUFB9 include Mitochondrial Complex I Deficiency and Osgood-Schlatter's Disease.
-Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and Metabolism.
+Diseases associated with NDUFB9 include Mitochondrial Complex I Deficiency, Nuclear Type 24 and Mitochondrial Complex I Deficiency, Nuclear Type 1.
+Among its related pathways are Respiratory electron transport, ATP synthesis by chemiosmotic coupling, and heat production by uncoupling proteins. and GABAergic synapse.
 Gene Ontology (GO) annotations related to this gene include NADH dehydrogenase (ubiquinone) activity.

 UniProtKB/Swiss-Prot Summary for NDUFB9 Gene